Alrobbertz/swxsoc_core/docs/examples/tutorial1.rst

 Creating a CDF File
 ===================

-This module provides an example for creating a CDF File using the `~hermes_core.timedata.HermesData` class.
+This module provides an example for creating a CDF File using the `~swxsoc_core.timedata.SpaceWeatherData` class.
 This class is an abstraction of underlying data structures to make the handling of measurement data easier when reading and writing CDF data.